Yar Kravtsov

 So I built pin

 pin is a terminal spinner for Go.
 It does colors, prefixes, separators, and live message updates.
 That’s it.
-But here’s the thing that actually matters: it uses only the Go standard library.
+The important part is that it uses only the Go standard library.
 Zero external dependencies.

 Why does that matter?
 Because dependencies are promises.
 Every go get you run is a bet that some stranger’s weekend project will keep working the way you expect.
 For something as trivial as a spinner, that bet is genuinely not worth taking. pin is easy to audit, easy to vendor, and it will never surprise you with a breaking change three levels deep in your dependency tree.